William-Mba/CarRental/README.md

 ## Azure Application Insights

 Tracking issues in cloud solutions can be challenging.
 Collecting logs and detecting bugs can be hard.
 This is why it is good to use an Application Performance Management service like Azure Application Insights.
 With this Azure cloud service, we can log all events and errors that occure in our solution.
-Azure Application Insights provides SDKs in many languages (like C# oraz Java) so we can easily integrate them with our application.
+Azure Application Insights provides SDKs in many languages (like C# or Java) so we can easily integrate them with our application.
 All logs are then available in the Azure portal, where rich dashboards are displayed with collected log data.

 ## Azure Web Apps with App Service Plans